Exclusive: Selena Gomez Stars in Coach's Super-Adorable Holiday Campaign

 In honor of the festive season, Coach released its holiday campaign "Lights, Camera, Holiday," featuring the "Back to You" singer, the global face of womenswear, and a few special animated guests.
 In the short film, created and directed by Henry and Rel of Supermarché, the pop star has to prove that she can be in the holiday window display to judges—it's quite adorable.

-When asked if she has what it takes, standing beside an animated owl, fox and frog, she says, "I can stand still so good," and provides a number of reasons why she would be a good pick for the window.
+When asked if she has what it takes, standing beside an animated owl, fox and frog, she says, "I can stand still so good," and provides a number of reasons why she would be a great model in the display.

 "Lights, Camera, Holiday" is part of a series to promote the brand's new accessories and ready-to-wear, just in time for the holidays.
 The new collection features a selection of bags—including the metallic Parker bag that Selena wears in the printed advertisement—accessories and clothing.
 Like the nostalgia captured in the campaign video, the line takes inspiration from the past with '70s-inspired designs, including flare denim pants, a button-down denim mini skirt and outerwear with fringe details.